 Nevada judges can hold you in criminal contempt for being willfully disruptive or uncooperative during court proceedings.
 Examples include:

-- A defendant speaking out of turn while court is in session;
+- Speaking out of turn while court is in session;

-- A person in the audience yelling at the judge after making a ruling; or
+- Yelling at the judge after they make a ruling; or

 - A witness refusing to answer questions after being sworn in.

 Anyone can be found in contempt under Nevada law, not just parties to the case.
 Even loud protestors outside the courtroom can be found in contempt.
-And it does not matter whether the proceeding being disrupted is a criminal case or a civil case.
+It does not matter whether the proceeding being disrupted is a criminal case or a civil case.

 2. How is civil contempt different?

-Criminal contempt is meant to punish people who impede judicial proceedings.
-In contrast, civil contempt is meant to compel people to follow court orders for someone else’s benefit.
+Criminal contempt is meant to punish you for impeding judicial proceedings.
+In contrast, civil contempt is meant to compel you to follow court orders for someone else’s benefit.

-An example of civil contempt is a judge fining a defendant for violating a restraining order against a witness.
-The purpose of the fine is to deter the defendant from contacting the witness again.
+An example of civil contempt is a judge fining you for violating a restraining order against a witness.
+The purpose of the fine is to deter you from contacting the witness again.

 Another difference between criminal and civil contempt is the length that the contempt lasts.
 Criminal contempt is its own case which is handled separately from any underlying case.
 In contrast, civil contempt ceases when the legal case from which the contempt arose is resolved.2